ATO Tax Time Hitlist 2025: What the ATO Is Watching This Year

 - Incorrect valuation or purchase dates

-- Report every disposal: sales, swaps, payments using crypto
+- Report every disposal, including sales, swaps, and payments made using crypto

 4. Side Hustle and Gig Economy Income